dmkgll/dmkgll/_posts/2022-08-18-sketch-for-tos-short-story.md

 So...let's pick an arbitrary safe date.

 The year is 2033.
-John is an average normie with a good life somewhere in the USa.
+John is an average normie with a good life somewhere in the USA.
 We meet him as he has just woken up and is walking downstairs on what appears to be a normal morning.

 The first sign that this is *not* a normal morning is that his smart, wi-fi enabled Keurig machine which he uses to make his morning coffee every day won't work.
 It's not broken though.
 It turns on.
 It's just that the screen flashes a notice he has never seen before.
 It says *TOS Violation - Please see email for more details on reactivating your device.*